Blog navigation

 You can create a UFI code with the UFI Generator, and a matching PCN notification needs to be submitted through the ECHA portal.

 You can choose to handle product registration and notification yourself or order it as a service.
-If you opt for the service, the average cost to register one scented candle is around €50.
+If you opt for the service, it can cost several hundred euros.

 Utilize pre-registered candle recipes and UFI codes.